HerrPhil/Puzzles-SmallestPositiveNumber/README.md

 a[a[i] - 1] is a[2 - 1] is a[1] = 2

-In this state, when a[i] is not equal to i + 1, then the missing smallest positive integer.
+In this state, when a[i] is not equal to i + 1, then the missing smallest positive integer is i + 1.

+If all n values are checked and the condition is not met, then n + 1 is the final answer.

 The swapping process will have left the array like, for example: